Why Investigate FOD Damage?

 Digital photo & video documentation, a very important part of the investigation process, will include an overview of the damage as well as detailed views of individual impacts.

 In the example, we know that the event occurred at engine start-up.
 The engine was shut down before the compressor became fully spooled, so fan speed rotation did not reach its maximum.
-The engine damage was reported to be isolated to the fan and fan booster, with only minor damage aft of the first stage fan blades.
+The jet engine FOD damage was reported to be isolated to the fan and fan booster, with only minor damage aft of the first stage fan blades.
 The general damage characteristics are shown in Figures 1-4.

 While there is no LE (Leading Edge) damage to any inlet strut, there is extensive LE blade damage to all first stage fan blades, Figures 1 and 2.